aws-samples/aws-comparing-algorithms-performance-mlops-cdk/README.md

 3. The starting lambda will start by collecting the region corresponding [training images URIs](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html) for both Linear Learner and XGBoost algorithms which will be used in training both algorithms over the dataset.
 It will also get the [Amazon SageMaker Spark Container Image](https://github.com/aws/sagemaker-spark-container/blob/master/available_images.md) which will be used for running the SageMaker processing Job.<br/><br/>

 4. The dataset is in libsvm format which is accepted by the XGBoost algorithm as per the [Input/Output Interface for the XGBoost Algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/xgboost.html#InputOutput-XGBoost).
 However, this is not supported by the Linear Learner Algorithm as per [Input/Output interface for the linear learner algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/linear-learner.html#ll-input_output).
 So we need to run a processing job using [Amazon SageMaker Data Processing with Apache Spark](https://docs.aws.amazon.com/sagemaker/latest/dg/use-spark-processing-container.html).
 The processing job will transform the data from libsvm to csv and will divide the dataset into train, validation and test datasets.
-The output of the processing job will be stored under <span style="color:red">*/Xgboost*</span> and <span style="color:red">*/Linear*</span> directories (prefixes).<br/><br/>
+The output of the processing job will be stored under "/*Xgboost*" and "/*Linear*" directories (prefixes).<br/><br/>

 ![datasets folder](./images/dataset-directories.jpg)<br/><br/>